pedro-candido/getCep/README.md

 # Basic CEP Lookup Library

-This is a basic CEP (Postal Code) lookup library designed to help you learn how to publish packages on npm.
+This is a basic CEP (Postal Code) lookup library designed to help me learn how to publish packages on npm.

 ## Installation